My kids have been begging me to make a cardboard Chinese Lunar New Year market, and I finally finished it!

 Irene and her husband are teaching 3 languages to their kids: English, Mandarin, and Korean, similar to our family!

 Together with her children, they put together this cardboard Chinese market.

 The roof was made of cardboard rolls, and the fancy walls and countertops were covered with marble contact paper!

 3. DIY Cardboard Chinese house from @chinese_with_kids

 Here’s another inspiring cardboard Chinese house from a trilingual homeschooling family (English, Chinese, and Russian)!

-They decorated their cardboard house with 3-D Chinese paper cutting decorations plus our free printable auspicious Chinese banners!
+They decorated their cardboard house with 3-D Chinese paper cutting decorations plus our printable auspicious Chinese banners!

 I love how much fun it brings into their Chinese learning environment at home!